-Night vision is an incredibly useful feature that can be found on many high-end license plate cameras.
+Night vision is an incredibly useful feature that can be found on many high-end backup cameras.
 They make it much safer to drive and park your car in the dark and really are a great addition to any model.

-In addition to how your license plate camera performs, it’s important to think about how well it will stand the test of time.
-Because of their position at the rear of your vehicle, license plate cameras are exposed to the elements which can include harsh weather conditions.
+In addition to how your backup camera performs, it’s important to think about how well it will stand the test of time.
+Because of their position at the rear of your vehicle, backup cameras are exposed to the elements which can include harsh weather conditions.

-Most quality license plate cameras will be manufactured using strong, heavy-duty materials in order to extend their lifetime.
+Most quality backup cameras will be manufactured using strong, heavy-duty materials in order to extend their lifetime.
 Even if you live in a warmer climate, waterproofing is essential to protect your camera against damage.

 Frequently Asked Questions

-The most common reason for your license plate camera to go dark or for black and white static to appear on the screen is because you have a faulty connection.
+The most common reason for your vehicle reverse camera to go dark or for black and white static to appear on the screen is because you have a faulty connection.
 This could be because you have a fraying wire or a loose cable, so check to see if everything is connected properly.